When we create a website, one of the most common issues we must address is how to list the site in search engines like Google.

-Whenever I talk to newbies who are not aware of how search engine works, they think that they need to pay to Google or other search engine to list their Website in Google.
-This is is not true, as you can show your Website in Google search for free.
-The only thing you need to work upon is help Google find your blog.
+Whenever I talk to newbies who are not aware of how the search engine works, they think that they need to pay Google or other search engines to list their website.
+This is is not true, of course.
+You can show your website in a Google search for free.
+The only thing you need to work on is helping Google to find your blog.

 What is a sitemap?

 A sitemap is an XML file that contains the URLs inside your blog.
 This file helps crawlers to find all of the URLs of your blog.
 There are many aspects of your site that a crawler will follow, such as the size of your sitemap and the number of URLs in your sitemap.
 In short, a sitemap is a complete index of your blog that you want search engine bots to see.